JessWinn/Houndshark-Mitogenomics/README.md

-# Bioinformatics pipeline of Winn et al. (2023) - Triakid Mitophylogenomics
+# Bioinformatics pipeline of Winn _et al_.
+(2023) - Triakid Mitophylogenomics

+## Bacground

+Complex evolutionary patterns in the mitochondrial genome (mitogenome) of the most species-rich order, the Carcharhiniforms (groundsharks) has yielded challenges in phylogenomic reconstruction of families and genera belonging to it, particularly in the family Triakidae (houndsharks), where there are arguments for both monophyly and paraphyly.
+We hypothesized that opposing resolutions are a product of the a priori partitioning scheme selected.
+Accordingly, we employed an extensive statistical framework to select our partitioning scheme for inference of the mitochondrial phylogenomic relationships within Carcharhiniforms and used the multi-species coalescent model to account for the influence of gene tree discordance on species tree inference.
+We included five new houndshark mitogenomes to increase resolution of Triakidae and uncovered a 714 bp-duplication in the assembly of _Galeorhinus galeus_.
+Phylogenetic reconstruction confirmed monophyly within Triakidae and the existence of two clades of the expanded _Mustelus_ genus, alluding to the evolutionary reversal of reproductive mode from placental to aplacental.

+Here we present, for the first time, the Ion Torrent® next-generation sequencing (NGS) data and the complete mitochondrial genomes (mitogenomes) of five houndsharks (Chondrichthyes: Triakidae), which include _Galeorhinus galeus_ (17,487 bp; GenBank accession number ON652874), _Mustelus asterias_ (16,708; ON652873), _Mustelus mosis_ (16,755; ON075077), _Mustelus palumbes_ (16,708; ON075076), and _Triakis megalopterus_ (16746; ON075075).
+We also present the code used to assemble and annotate their mitogenomes, prepare alignments, partition our datasets, assign models of evolution, infer phylogenies based on traditional concatenation approaches as well as under the multispecies coalescent model (MSCM), and generate statistical data for comparison of different topological outcomes.
+The data and code presented in this paper can be used by other researchers to delve deeper into the phylogenetic relationships of Carcharhiniformes (groundsharks) and the diversification of triakid species as mitogenomes accumulate in public repositories.

 ## STEP 1: Quality control of Ion GeneStudio™ S5 sequencing data

 1. Check sequence quality in FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/).
-2. Trim adaptors and poor-quality bases (phred score below 16) and remove reads shorter than 25 base pairs (bp) in Torrent Suite Version 5.16.
+2. Trim adaptors and poor-quality bases (phred score below 16) and remove reads shorter than 25 base pairs (bp) in Torrent Suite Version 5.16.[^1]
-***[Trimmed sequencing reads in BAM format can be found in the "1_Quality control of sequencing data" folder.]
+[^1]: Trimmed sequencing reads in BAM format can be found in the "1_Raw Ion Torrent® NGS data" folder.

 ## STEP 2: Mitogenome assembly